jfcbooth/tally/README.md

 Programmer->Arduino as ISP
 Burn bootloader

-If it doesn't upload, connect it was configured to use an external 16Mhz clock from the factory.
-Connect ATMEGA328 like this at end repeat above steps:
+If it doesn't upload,  it was configured to use an external 16Mhz clock from the factory.
+You will need a 16Mhz clock which can be de-soldered from an old/dead arduino and 2 22nF capacitors.
+Connect the ATMEGA328 like this at end repeat above steps to set the fuses to not need the 16Mhz crystal anymore.
+Afer burning the bootloader (which sets the fuses), you can remove the crystal from the setup:

 ![16Mhz clock flash](https://www.arduino.cc/wiki/static/c3f22e90bda8cfd4f75bdff576559cdf/b53cf/BreadboardAVR.png)

 2.)
 Upload Sketch
-Open arduino sketch in src
+ - Open arduino sketch in src
-Upload as programmer
+ - Upload as programmer  (shift click on upload button)

 3.)
-Install ATMEGA328P into PCB
+Install ATMEGA328P into PCB  (Note the orientation)

 ## PCB
 | Hardware | Quantity | Purchase location |